Defining Measures of Worth

 Turning to the second row of Table 1, we consider the alternatives when the relevant measure is output.
 As noted, GDP is the most common index used for the calculations involving this measure.

-Economic Share – This is the worth of a commodity divided by GDP; it is its share of total output.
+Economic Share – This is the worth of a commodity divided by GDP; its share of total output.
 This is helpful in measuring the relative value of aggregate consumption items such as all the cars made in a year.
-In 2017 there were over six million cars and trucks produced in the US.
-In the national income accounts, it is reported that the production of motor vehicles and parts was $498.2 billion out of a GDP of over $18 trillion.
-So the economic share of cars and trucks that year is 2.6%.
-For comparison, the $40 billion output of bread was a mere .22% of the output of the economy.
+In 2021 there were almost 9.2 million cars and trucks produced in the US.[9]
+In the national income accounts, it is reported that the production of motor vehicles and parts was $595.5 billion out of a GDP of over $23 trillion.
+So, the economic share of cars and trucks was 2.6%.
+For comparison, the $74 billion output[10] of bread products was a mere .32% of the output of the economy.

 Economy Cost – This is measured as the cost of a large project or expenditure (e.g., large-scale investments, government deficits, or wars) as a percent of the output of the economy.
 This measure indicates the opportunity cost of the project as the share of the total output of the economy (GDP).
 It can be interpreted as the importance of the item to society as a whole.
 It is termed the Economy Cost (in contrast to the Household Cost which is the result of dividing by the AHE).
 For these larger output items, calculating the share of GDP is often the measure of choice because it focuses on the opportunity cost; the resources that produced the output in question in relation to the total output of the economy.